abhishekdodda/abhi-llm-apps/advanced_tools_frameworks/README.md

-Here I have experimented with few advanced framework implementation on llm engineering.

-1. Using Semantic Cache For llm Inference cost savings and fast retrival.
-Code

-# Semantic Cache Implementation
+# Semantic Cache for LLM Inference: Cost Savings and Fast Retrieval

-This repository provides a Proof of Concept (POC) for implementing a semantic caching system using advanced natural language processing (NLP) models and libraries.
-The project demonstrates the use of semantic similarity to enhance cache efficiency and reduce redundant computations in data-heavy applications.
+This repository demonstrates the use of a **semantic cache** to optimize inference workflows with Large Language Models (LLMs).
+By leveraging semantic similarity and intelligent caching mechanisms, this approach reduces redundant computations, decreases inference costs, and enhances retrieval speeds.

-## Features
+## Key Features

-- **Semantic Similarity Matching**: Leverages pre-trained models to determine the similarity between queries.
+- **Inference Cost Optimization**: Minimizes redundant API calls to LLMs by caching semantically similar queries.
-- **Cache Optimization**: Implements intelligent caching strategies for faster data retrieval.
+- **Fast Retrieval**: Implements a high-performance caching layer using FAISS for real-time query matching.
-- **Scalable Design**: Built with modern NLP frameworks for seamless scalability.
+- **Scalability**: Designed for seamless integration into LLM-based applications.

 ## Installation